-Line 5 - Income (or Loss) from Partnerships, Limited Liability Companies, or S Corporations If the organization is a partner in a partnership, a member in a limited liability company, or a shareholder in an S corporation carrying on an unrelated trade or business, enter the organization's share (whether or not distributed)
+Line 5 - Income (or Loss) from Partnerships,

-organization's share (whether or not distributed) of the gross income and deductions from the unrelated trade or business.
-Get the instructions for federal Form 990-T, for information regarding the treatment of income from publicly traded partnerships.
+Limited Liability Companies, or S Corporations If the organization is a partner in a partnership, a member in a limited liability company, or a shareholder in an S corporation carrying on an unrelated trade or business, enter the organization's share (whether or not distributed) of the gross income and deductions from the unrelated trade or business.
+See federal Form 990-T, Specific Instructions for Part I, line 5, for information regarding the treatment of income from publicly traded partnerships.